nsupc/rsc-tools/readme.md

 ### Configuration Options

 The script contains a number of required and optional configuration options.
-These can be set by editing the file 'run.txt' in a text editor.
+These can be set by editing the file 'violators.bat' in a text editor.
 The following options are available:

 - -u: The name of your main nation.
 [Required]
   - Usage: -u upc